LagoVista/docs/guides/generalintro.md

-This guide will walk you through:
+This guide contains and will walk you through:

 1. What they are
 1. What they are used for